 Regarding driving directions, Google Maps is useful, but it depends on where you are going.
 Many of Iceland’s roads and towns use letters that aren’t found in the English language, such as ‘æ’ and ‘þ’.
 If you don’t search for the place you are looking for with Icelandic letters, Google Maps may not know what you mean and you could end up in the wrong place.

 Here’s a general idea of where some important places you need to know where about they are located.
 First of all, when you fly into Iceland from another country you land at Keflavík International Airport.
 This is not in Reykjavík; it is about 45 minutes away, to the west of the capital.
-If you are hiring a car for your time in Iceland, you can pick it up as soon as you arrive.
+If you decided to hire a car in Iceland, you can pick it up as soon as you arrive.
 Or, you can take one of the many coaches that transport people between the airport and the city, and pick up your rental car when you reach Reykjavík.
 If you’d prefer to use public transport, the bus system in the capital is fairly good, but there are few options for long-distance public travel.

 Access to the highlands can only be gained by driving on the F roads, which are gravel roads and which are not as well maintained as Iceland’s highways.
 Only 4x4 vehicles are permitted to drive on F roads and the highlands are only accessible from June to September.
 Even in those months, some of the F roads may be closed if the weather is severe, so check before embarking on a trip up the highlands.
 And, to take it back to Google Maps, ensure that it is not leading you onto an F road if you are not in a suitable car.
 F roads involve river crossings and uneven terrain, so hardy vehicles are necessary.

 Be aware of hazards on the road.
 Iceland is home to a huge amount of sheep, some of which may stray onto highways.
 If you come across a herd blocking the way, drive slowly and keep an eye out for darting individuals.
 The biggest hazard to driving in Iceland is extreme weather.
-Sandstorms, snowstorms, and strong wind are common, and can significantly inhibit your driving ability.
+Sandstorms, snowstorms, and strong wind are common, and can significantly inhibit your driving ability, which is why we generally recommend renting a reliable 4x4 such as the Toyota Land Cruiser or the Subaru Forester.
 Check the forecast on the Icelandic Meteorological Office’s website and only travel if it is safe to do so.

 The Met Office will issue weather warnings and close roads to keep people out of harm’s way, and these should be adhered to.
 Iceland’s weather is known to be unpredictable.
 We have a saying for it: “If you don’t like the weather, just wait five minutes.”
 It’s best to always be prepared for the worst, so a good rule to follow is A.B.C- Always Bring Coats.
 Always have some warm, waterproof clothing in your car in case you do end up stuck somewhere for a while, waiting out a storm.